Into the Heartwood

 … creating space for the development of an ecological being’ness

 Imagine living your life through a deeply rooted and personal relationship with the living earth?
 What would be different for you?
 How would you show up in your relationships?
 What would your work life look like if you truly knew you were an equal part of the natural world?
-If you’ve given this pause for thought, you might well be asking the question ‘how do I access this kind of relationship?’
+If you’ve given this thought, you might well be asking the question ‘how do I access this kind of relationship?’
 As with many transitions, it requires a desire for change (passion), repetition (practice), and willingness to travel (process).

 A nature practice involves making space in our lives for an intentional and relational engagement with and amongst nature.
 It can be a deeply nourishing practice that supports the development of an embodied nature-relatedness which can evolve how we feel, cultivate the way in which we think, and inspire our attachment to the web of life.
 As we acclimatise to being amongst the living world our capacity to attune grows: we notice more, become more mindful, and over time our relationship with the more-than-human is profoundly deepened.
-Attuning in this way fosters an embodied state of being, offers up wisdom, and invites a shift in our perspective of the animals we are within the ecological web.
+Attuning in this way fosters an embodied state of being, offers up wisdom, and invites a shift in our perspective of the animals we are, within the ecological web.

 Through engaging in Into The Heartwood process, we can cultivate..